13th International Hemp Building Symposium Program

 9:00 a.m.
 Welcome

-Welcome by Steve Allin director of the International Hemp Building Association and Danny Desjarlais Hemp Construction Project Manager, Lower Sioux.
+Welcome by Steve Allin director of the International Hemp Building Association and Danny Desjarlais Hemp Construction Project Manager at the Lower Sioux Indian Community with a few words from Damien Baumer of Ereasy the symposium’s main sponsor.

 Steve Allin